-Dean's Warnings
+Dean's Determination of Discipline

+Following the completion of any investigation the Dean of Students or their Designee will make the determination as to what, if any, policies were violated and determine what, if any, remedial or disciplinary actions are warranted.
 Warnings will be administered by the Dean of Students in cases serious enough to warrant official documentation of an issue.
 Students and parents/guardians should note that a warning usually precedes further disciplinary action in both academic and behavioral areas.
-All official warnings are kept on record in the Dean of Students' office.